 - Navigate to Windows 10 download page and download the Media Creation Tool.

-- Run the Media Creation Tool as administrator and click Accept at the first screen.
+- Run the Media Creation Tool as administrator and click Accept on the first screen.

 - On the What do you want to do page, select Create installation media (USB flash drive, DVD, or ISO file) for another PC.